deadmanShadow/board-blitz/README.md

-# Dice Game 🎲
+# Board Blitz 🎲

-Welcome to the Dice Game!
+Welcome to the Board Blitz!
 This interactive game challenges you to select a number and roll a dice to test your luck.
 Enjoy the fun and try to score high!

 ## Technologies Used